Author: Molly Donovan

 The donut competitors in town were equally mad.
 Mr. Potter’s scheme caused their sales to drop off dramatically, practically excluding them from the donut market, at least during the month of October.

 But it is what it is, right?

 Wrong.
 Fortunately for everyone (except Mr. Potter), Mikey’s mom happened to be an antitrust lawyer.
 (Mikey, age 4, was a connoisseur of both donuts and pumpkins, and was understandably very upset over the whole thing.)

 When Mikey’s mom learned of Mr. Potter’s Halloween trick she said: this is an antitrust violation called tying!

 Tying can run afoul of state and federal antitrust laws.
 Generally, tying is where a seller makes the sale of one product (or service) contingent on the sale of another product (or service)—leaving the consumer with no choice but to buy both.
-In tying analyses, most courts look at whether the seller has sufficient market power in the tying product (pumpkins) to unfairly restrain competition in the tied product (donuts).
+In tying analyses, most courts look at whether the seller has appreciable economic power in the tying product (pumpkins) to unfairly restrain competition in the tied product (donuts).